qkzk/fm/development.md

 - [ ] FEAT: improve copy/mv etc. with ideas from [bmcr](https://github.com/Bengerthelorf/bcmr)
 - [ ] FEAT: bg/fg. ctrl+z should send the application in background.
-Change tree folding etc.
+Change tree folding etc.  See [superuser.com](https://superuser.com/a/1873140)
 - [ ] FEAT: common themes
 - [ ] FEAT PLUGIN: replace float term by something else ? see reddit
 - [ ] BUG: preview can stop and display "preview as empty".
 Can't reproduce